-Physics is the basic science, the foundation of other sciences.
-Physics attempts to describe the fundamental nature of the universe and how it works, striving for the simplest explanations common to its diverse behavior.
-For example, physics explains why the sky is blue, why rainbows have colors, what keeps a satellite in orbit, and of what atoms and nuclei are made.
+Physics is the basic science underlying all other sciences.
+It attempts to describe the fundamental nature of the universe and how it works, striving for the simplest and yet most effective explanations for its diverse behavior.
+A very few of the things that Physics explains are why the sky is blue, what keeps a satellite in orbit, what the building blocks of atoms are, and why the weather is so difficult to predict.

 See undergraduate education in the UH Hilo Catalog for a detailed listing of the: